-Imagine you interviewed on your dream task.
+Imagine you interviewed for your dream task.

 A gently edited transcript of my conversation with Eichhorn follows.